Offer callbacks

 Reconciled

-A RECONCILED callback is sent when an offer reward is adjusted, either due to:
+A RECONCILED callback is sent when an offer reward is reverted, either due to:

 • A reconciliation event, or